Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Active Neural Generative Coding

 \subsection{Generalizing to Active Neural Coding}

-Given the definition of the NGC building block in the above section, we now turn our attention to the generalization that incorporates actions.
+Given the definition of the NGC block, we turn our attention to its generalization that incorporates actions, i.e., active NGC (ANGC).
 ANGC is built on the premise that an agent adapts to its environment by balancing a trade-off between (at least) two key quantities -- surprisal and preference.
 This means that our agent is constantly tracking a measurement of how surprising the observations it encounters are at a given time step (which drives exploration) as well as a measurement of its progress towards a goal.
 In effect, maximizing the sum of these two terms means that the agent will seek observations that are most ``suprising'' (which yield the most information when attempting to reduce uncertainty) while attempting to reduce its distance to a goal state (which maximizes the discounted long-term future reward).
-Formally, this means that our ANGC agent will maximize the following:
+Formally, this means that an ANGC agent will maximize:

 which is a reward signal that can be decomposed into an instrumental (or goal-oriented) signal $r^{in}_t$ and an epistemic (or exploration/information maximizing) signal $r^{ep}_t$.
 Each component signal is controlled by an importance factor, $\alpha_e$ for the epistemic term and $\alpha_i$ for the instrumental term, and a raw internal signal produced either by the generative model ($r^e_t$ to drive $r^{ep}_t$) or an external goal-directing signal ($r^i_t$ to drive $r^{in}_t$).
+Although we chose to interpret and represent the active inference view of the exploration-exploitation trade-off as (dopamine) scalars, our instrumental signal is not limited to this scheme and could incorporate an encoding of more complex functions such as (prior) distribution functions over (goal) states (see Appendix).